GioZaarour/moonlight-contracts/README.md

 ### Truffle Migration

 #### Local
-Use the following commands to spawn a local blockchain and deploy unicly contracts:
+Use the following commands to spawn a local blockchain and deploy moonlight contracts:

 `yarn`